 Example: If you’re researching the history of mobile cell phones, typing in “cell phone” is too broad.
 This will bring up cell phone companies or products to buy.
 Narrow it down by typing in “When did cell phones become popular?”
 Try putting quotation marks around “your search” to limit the results.

-Although the search engine may list your results a certain way, this doesn’t mean the ones at the top are the most relevant for your topic.
+Although the search engine may list your results in a certain way, this doesn’t mean the ones at the top are the most relevant for your topic.
 Sort through your results!

 You are in the middle of research and come across a new source you’ve never seen before!
 How do you know if it’s credible?